libert-xyz/chef-cookbooks/README.md

 knife upload data_bags/vhosts/

-environments
+Environments
 --------------

-Each envioroments may include attributes necesary for configuring the insfrastructure in that environment.
+Each enviroments may include attributes necesary for configuring the insfrastructure in that environment.
 	-Production needs certain Yum repos
 	- QA needs differents YUM repos